vladen/aeroflow/documentation/readme.md

 Or EventEmitter object.
 Or EventTarget object.
 Or Observer object.
-- [done] <code>function</code> - Callback to execute as emission is complete, taking two arguments: result, context.
+- [done] <code>function</code> - If next parameter is callback,
+then callback to execute as emission is complete, taking two arguments: result, context.
+Or data parameter.
-- [data] <code>function</code> - Arbitrary value passed to each callback invoked by this flow as context.data.
+- [data] <code>function</code> - Arbitrary value passed to each callback invoked by this flow as the last argument.

 **Example**
 ```js